 Category: ISO-25010/Security/Non-Repudiation

-Statement: The Operations of Users of a Solution’s System(s) MUST be Recorded Permanently in a Queryable manner.
+Statement: The Operations of users of a Solution’s System(s) must be Recorded Permanently in a Queryable manner.

 Rationale: For later auditing and forensic analysis.

-Details: The auditing of actions of both Authenticated and Non-Authenticated Users is required.
-Whereas Roles should only permit Authenticated Users to modify data in a system, recording the actions of non-authenticated users permit analysis of the breadth of people who have Viewed a record.
+Details: The auditing of actions of both Authenticated and Non-Authenticated users is required.
+Whereas Roles should only permit authenticated users to modify data in a system, recording the actions of non-authenticated users permit analysis of the breadth of people who have Viewed a record.
 This overall understanding may be important information to inform risk assessments.
 Goes towards addressing OWASP A09:2021-Security Logging and Monitoring Failures

 Prompts: Do the solution’s service(s) permanently audit user actions?
 Do the solution’s service(s) audit all changes of data (field values before and after, and/or state of records and resources)?
 Do the solution’s system(s) audit the operations of unauthenticated users (e.g., ‘public’ users)?
 Do the solution’s services(s) provide in-system views to query audit records?